True False Not Given questions are commonly used in all 3 Reading Passage in the IELTS test.

 The answer is in the text – she found the hieroglyph in a BOOK.
 So the answer is GIVEN, but the statement is not correct.
 So it is FALSE.

-Example 3: Not Given
+Example 3: True, False or Not Given?

 Clemmons contacted Morteza Gharib, aeronautics professor at the California Institute of Technology.
 He was fascinated by the idea.
 ‘Coming from Iran, I have a keen interest in Middle Eastern science’ he says.
 He too was puzzled by the picture that had sparked Clemmons’s interest.